NFTs 101: A Guide for Parents and Teens

 Instead of “investing” in NFTs, it might be better for teens to think of the transaction as “buying” them.
 If they love the artwork and are willing to pay the asking price, owning it should be enough.
 If it happens to appreciate in value, view it as a bonus.

-There are also three other factors to consider:
+There are also three other factors to consider when investing in an NFT:

-The second drawback is the risk of your teen being scammed into buying copied, inauthentic artwork, or having your account hacked and their NFT stolen.
+2. Counterfeits, phishing and hackers – The second drawback is the risk of your teen being scammed into buying copied, inauthentic artwork, or having your account hacked and their NFT stolen.
+Read more about how teens can shop online safely.

 Ultimately, the decision to purchase any type of asset boils down to matters of financial literacy and responsibility.
 Mydoh works as a conversation starter for parents and is designed to equip kids and teens with the kind of knowledge and guidance they need to navigate the financial landscape—both online and IRL.